 PortCheck is a free command line tool for Windows 10 / Windows 11.
 It checks if a remote machine answers on a specific TCP port.

-Shows response time in ms with colored output
+Shows response time of remote host in ms with colored output

 Checks multiple devices simultaneously on predefined or self defined ports